-OraOLEDB works in two modes, Unicode mode and non-Unicode mode.
-When the client character set is not a superset of the server character set, OraOLEDB automatically enables the Unicode mode.
+OraOLEDB works in two modes, Unicode mode and nonUnicode mode.
+When the client character set is not a superset of the server character set or the database character set is a multibyte character set, OraOLEDB automatically enables the Unicode mode.
 In this mode, OraOLEDB stores the data in its cache in the UCS2 encoding scheme.
-The user should ensure that the database's character set is UTF8 in order to prevent any data loss.
+The user should ensure that the database's character set is UTF8 to prevent any data loss.

-If the client character set is a superset of the server's, the provider operates in the non-Unicode mode.
+If the client character set is a superset of the server's, then the provider operates in the nonUnicode mode.
 This mode provides slightly better performance as it does not have to deal with larger character buffers required by the UCS2 encoding.